Abbas I's Kakhetian and Kartlian campaigns: Invasion

 Iranian armies invaded the two territories in March 1614, and the two allied kings subsequently sought refuge in the Ottoman vassal Imeretia.
 Abbas, as reported by the Safavid court historian Iskander Beg Munshi, was infuriated by what was perceived as the defection of two of his most trusted subjects and gholams.
-He deported 30,000 Kakhetian peasants to Iran and appointed a grandson of Alexander II of Imereti to the throne of Kartli, Jesse of Kakheti (also known as "Isā Khān").
+He deported 30,000 Kakhetian peasants to Iran and appointed a grandson of Alexander II of Kakheti to the throne of Kakheti, Jesse of Kakheti (also known as "Isā Khān").
 Raised up at the court in Isfahan and a Muslim, he was perceived as fully loyal to the Shah.